courselabs/docker/labs/env/README.md

 ## Lab

-We can run a container to generate TLS certificates, but the certs live inside the container filesystem.
+We can run a container to generate TLS certificates, but the certs are created inside the container filesystem.

 In this lab your job is to copy the TLS certificate and key from the container onto your local machine.

-Start by generating certs using a named container:
+Start by generating certs in a new named container:

 ```
 docker run --name tls kiamol/ch15-cert-generator